stanete/descartes/README.md

 A few things to note about it:

-* The _Controller_,  _Message Receiver_ _Gateway_ and _Repository_ are the outer world.
+* The _Controller_,  _Message Receiver_, _Gateway_ and _Repository_ are the outer world.
 Everything in between is what happens inside the application's domain.
 * Decouple business logic from the _Controller_ and _Message Receiver_ and from any framework related dependency by delegating to a _Presenters_ as fast as possible.
 * _Actions_ are composable small pieces of business logic.
 A _Presenter_ will combine them to achieve more complex business cases.
 * An _Action_ is a verb.
 It is a class, and not a function, only because Dependency Injection is easier that way.
 Actually we advise you to use the `invoke operator`.